Skip to content

 Formatting only (interceptor)

-You can use the format method without using a React Component or React Hook.
+You can use the variant formatter functions without using a React Component or React Hook.

-Heads up: If you do so, keep in mind, you will have to ensure all the accessibility enhancements the component offers.
-For that you can use the aria field:
+Heads up: If you do so, keep in mind that you will have to ensure all the accessibility enhancements the component offers.
+For that, you can use the aria field:

 // By using returnAria you get an object